Rasyidannas/Backend_Summary/Networking.md

    Mesh topology is a network structure where each device is interconnected with every other device.
 This type of topology can be either full mesh or partial mesh.

    - Key Components:
      a.
-Nodes is device like computer, server or network peripherals which are interconnected witg one another thourgh direct links.
+Nodes is device like computer, server or network peripherals which are interconnected with one another thourgh direct links.
      b.
 Links is Physical or logical connecetion between devices such as wired (Ethernal) or wireless (Wi-Fi) connections
    - Full Mesh Topology
      Every device in the network is connected to every other device.